blbecker/bckr.me/content/posts/fresh-paint/index.md

   - personal
 thumbnailImage: https://farm1.staticflickr.com/629/21860953461_35de6932ce_b.jpg
 thumbnailImagePosition: left
+thumbnailAlt: A bucket splattered with paint and filled with painting tools.
 metaAlignment: left
 summary: It's been a long time since this blog was updated.
 Quick updates and plans for the future!
 ---